mochatech1725/scholarship-scraper2/docs/architecture.md

 ## Overview

 The Scholarship Scraper is a serverless AWS application that automatically discovers and stores college scholarship opportunities.
 It uses a combination of API integrations, web scraping, and AI-powered search to find scholarships from various sources.
 The system employs a hybrid storage approach with S3 for raw data and DynamoDB for processed scholarship information.
+Website configurations are stored in a DynamoDB table for better scalability and runtime management.

 ## Architecture Components